Nigel Buxton

-Nigel Edward Buxton (29 May 1924 – 30 November 2015) was a British travel writer and wine critic, also known for appearing as BaaadDad in the Channel 4 comedy series The Adam and Joe Show.
+Nigel Edward Buxton (29 May 1924 – 30 November 2015) was a British writer of travel literature and wine criticism, also known for appearing as BaaadDad in the Channel 4 comedy series The Adam and Joe Show.

 Early life

-Buxton was born at Cowfold, Sussex, where his father, Gordon Offord Buxton, worked as a 'general factotum' at Brook Hill House, owned by Lt-Col Edward William ('Robert') Hermon of the 1st King Edward's Horse, to whom the elder Buxton had been a servant since 1908, accompanying him as his batman during World War I.
+Buxton was born on 29 May 1924 in Cowfold, Sussex to Gordon Offord Buxton (1884–1951) and Mary Janetta Buxton (born 1880).
+Buxton's father was a chauffeur and 'general factotum' at Brook Hill House, which was owned by Lieutenant-Colonel Edward William Hermon whom he'd served as a batman during First World War.

 Career

 Travel writer

 After education at Collyer's Grammar School, Horsham and the Imperial Service College, Windsor, followed by the University of Glasgow and Worcester College, University of Oxford. at the latter of which he read Modern History, graduating in 1954, Buxton became travel columnist – later travel editor – of The Sunday Telegraph in 1961.

 BaaadDad

 In the 1990s, Buxton appeared as "BaaadDad" on The Adam and Joe Show on Channel 4, which was written and presented by his son Adam Buxton along with Adam's friend Joe Cornish.
 The comedy behind the character of BaaadDad was the juxtaposition of the fact that he was clearly an elderly and upper middle class man with the topics that he discusses, which relate to youth culture – clubbing, drug use, and so on.
 As this character, he featured in the video for Frank Black's single "Dog Gone".